x-esteban/Garmin-map-creator/README.md

-# Strava-map-creator
+# Garmin-map-creator
-Display all your Strava rides in a single custom map.
+Display all your bike rides in a single custom map.